 - Any graduate student who receives more than one grade of C (to include C+, C, and C-) will be dismissed from the program.
-A graduate student who has received one grade of C may appeal to the Academic Review Board to request a determination of eligibility to repeat the course.
-Academic Review Board decisions will be made on a case-by-case basis. - Any graduate student who receives a second grade of C (to include C+, C, and C-) will be dismissed from the program; regardless of repeating a course. - No grades of D will be given (anything lower than a C- is an F). - A grade of F will result in immediate dismissal from the program.
+A graduate student who has received one grade of C may request a determination of eligibility to repeat the course from the Program Director.
+Such decisions will be made on a case-by-case basis. - Any graduate student who receives a second grade of C (to include C+, C, and C-) will be dismissed from the program; regardless of repeating a course. - No grades of D will be given (anything lower than a C- is an F). - A grade of F will result in immediate dismissal from the program.